After the Immutable, Uncensorable and, Unbribable Judge Algorithm: Self-Sovereignty

 Regardless of what you call a political system when only a power elite has access to information, it grabs its benefits, at the expense of the rest.
 As living standards drop for the majority, economic growth becomes unsustainable.

 In economies where fiat money is the medium of exchange, monetary intervention leads to information asymmetries that reward malinvestment, distort pricing, incentivize corruption and expand poverty.
 Information Asymmetry also means letting centralized players encroach on the private information of citizens whose personal data, belief-system, time-expenditure, private assets or political choices should be solely under their own control.
-Fortunately, information symmetry and thus, self-sovereignty across centralized-interest barriers is within reach through Bitcoin’s immutable, uncensorable and unbribable judge.
+Fortunately, information symmetry and thus, self-sovereignty across centralized-interest barriers is within reach through blockchain’s immutable, uncensorable and unbribable judge.

 Equal access to information among all economic agents worldwide would bring sustained exponential growth in living standards to the 90% of the global population, whose future is already compromised by Information Asymmetry.
 In fact, the more pervasive the symmetry, the better informed our long-term assessment of contemporary decisions and the higher our chance of producing real value for everyone.